VUT-HFUT/MAC_2024_baseline/MMAD/PointTAD/README.md

 Then, submit the `submission.zip` on the Codabench.

+## Acknowledgments
+This code began with [PointTAD](https://github.com/MCG-NJU/PointTAD).
+We thank the developers for doing most of the heavy-lifting.

+---

 If you have any questions, please feel free to cotact us by [email](mailto:kunli.hfut@gmail.com).